 You can delete and refuse to accept browser Cookies by activating the appropriate setting on your browser.
 However, if you select this setting you may be unable to access certain parts of the Website or Platforms.

-9. Catalyst Technologies Website
+9. iluminr Website

 When transmitting Personal Information from your computer to our Website or Platform, you must keep in mind that the transmission of information over the internet is not always completely secure or error-free.
 Other than liability that cannot lawfully be excluded, we will not be liable in any way in relation to any breach of security or any unintended loss or disclosure of that information.